The South East Asian Refugees

 For Canada, the Indochinese Refugee Movement was very important for a number of reasons.
 It was the largest single refugee resettlement movement to Canada since the post-World War II emptying of displaced person camps in Europe.
-It was the first mass refugee movement that resettled visible minority populations that were culturally, ethnically and linguistically very different from the bilingual and bicultural Canadian mainstream.
+It was the first mass refugee movement that resettled visible minority populations that were culturally, ethnically and linguistically very different from the Canadian mainstream.
 It was the first refugee movement in which ordinary Canadians, the Canadian people, played a decisive role through the newly created private and group sponsorship vehicles.
-The extraordinary role of ordinary Canadians in resolving the South East Asian refugee crisis was recognized internationally when the UN awarded the Nansen medal (the highest international honour for assisting refugees) to the people of Canada in 1986.
+The extraordinary role of ordinary Canadians in resolving the Southeast Asian refugee crisis was recognized internationally when the UN awarded the Nansen Medal (the highest international honour for assisting refugees) to the people of Canada in 1986.

-To meet the administrative and operational challenges of the Indochinese refugee movement, Canada?s public servants created several innovative solutions (private and group sponsorships, designated classes, the Refugee Matching Centre) that are still in place.
-The Indochinese refugee movement, especially in course of the high pressure, difficult 1979-80 period, demonstrated the ability of Canadian public servants to meet extreme challenges.
-Finally, and most importantly, the successful integration of Vietnamese, Cambodian and Laotian refugees into Canadian society has demonstrated that refugees can and do make real contributions to Canada and that they and their children can and do become committed, patriotic Canadians.
+To meet the administrative and operational challenges of the Indochinese refugee movement, Canada?s public servants created several innovative solutions (private and group sponsorships, designated classes, and the Refugee Matching Centre) that are still in place.
+Finally, and most importantly, the successful integration of Vietnamese, Cambodian, and Laotian refugees into Canadian society has demonstrated that refugees can, and do, make real contributions to Canada, and that they and their children can and do become committed, productive, patriotic Canadians.